asaravindkumar/dart-personal-expense/README.md

-# dartpersonalexpense
+# Dart Personal Expense Tracker App

-A new Flutter project.
+This is the app i created while trying to learn Dart & Flutter

 ## Getting Started